neuresthetics/grokAlign/Ethics II: Of the Power of Plastic Finite Modes and the Possible Eternal Sculpting of the Attributes.md

 [ Jason T Burns - Neuresthetics ]

-*Procedural Synthesis Engine (Geometric First Principles Generation) + Steel Man Collider + Ten-Judge Tribunal (Unanimous Survival Across All Parts)*
+Procedural Synthesis Engine (Geometric First Principles Generation) + Steel Man Collider + Ten-Judge Tribunal

 This is as it is in grokΛlign.